ASGRC Student Government

 than but cannot exceed these amounts when using 522 Funds unless there has been prior approval from the appropriate director AND Dean of Campus Life.
 Approval of an increase in the rate is to be used sparingly and only for exceptional circumstances: Breakfast - $8; Lunch - $12; and Dinner - $16.
 When there is a reimbursement requested for meals and lodging, itemized receipts must be presented to the Business Office.

 - College Vehicles/Shuttles: The College maintains vehicles/shuttles for the purpose of providing transportation for members of recognized student organizations.
 These organizations will be charged on a per mile basis, for shuttles, driver expenses will be incurred as well.
 Users of College vehicles shall comply with all Motor Pool Regulations.
-Violations of the Vehicle Policy and/or Motor Pool Regulations will result in the loss of vehicle privileges.
+Violations of the Vehicle Procedure and/or Motor Pool Regulations will result in the loss of vehicle privileges.

 - Private Vehicles: The use of private automobiles is reimbursable at the current College rate with prior approval.